 Experience Graham worked as a civil engineer with a private firm of surveyors and engineers until entering teaching.
-Following a period as an educational consultant focused on assisting schools in the effective use of computers, Graham became the consultancy services to the Department of Education Central Office as well as many schools across the state.

-Principal of Charlton College.
+Following a period as an educational consultant focused on assisting schools in the effective use of computers, Graham became the Principal of Charlton College.

-He then became the Regional Principal Consultant for Bendigo, the Principal of Golden Square Secondary College and then Principal of Bendigo Senior Secondary College.
-Following his retirement, Graham has been providing
+He then became the Regional Principal Consultant for Bendigo, the Principal of Golden Square Secondary College and recently retired as Principal of Bendigo Senior Secondary College.
+Since this career change, Graham has been providing consultancy services to the Department of Education Central Office as well as many schools across the state.